The Best of Halloween.

 Another obvious one at number 7 and another feature for Angelica Huston.
 They’re creepy and they’re cooky, mysterious and spooky, they’re all together ooky, The Addams Family.
 Im sure I don’t have to try and justify why this is on my Halloween top picks.
 The acting is so superb and the actors don’t miss a single beat of comedic timing.
 Whilst this iconic family is completely dysfunctional, they are also unbearably loveable.

 Next on my list is more of a horror movie than it’s predecessors.
 At number 6, we have the 1976 adaption of Stephen King’s brilliant novel, Carrie.
-I say ‘more of a horror’ as opposed to definitively calling it a horror movie, because Carrie is psychological journey that doesn’t have to rely on cheap jump scares.
-It’s thrilling and moving and basically Maltilda on steroids.
-The third act will have you on the edge of your seat and is perfect to watch for a dose of classic horror at Halloween.
+I say ‘more of a horror’ as opposed to definitively calling it a horror movie, because Carrie is psychological journey..
+It’s thrilling and moving and the third act will have you on the edge of your seat.
+Perfect to watch for a dose of classic horror at Halloween.

 BEETLEJUICE!
 BEETLEJUICE!
 BEETLEJUICE!